evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Audi A6 Sportback e-tron performance.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Audi A6 Sportback e-tron performance, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Drive Modes